zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

      ![](./media/vbcs_no_biz_objects.png)

-     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.1.2 – No Business Objects<br/>

   - If you already have Business Objects a list will appear; click the plus sign "+" at the top of the Business Objects list.

     ![](./media/vbcs_add_biz_object.png)

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.1.3 – Top of Business Object list<br/>

-2. From the application page, click “+ Business Object” to begin adding a business object
+*  From the application page, click “+ Business Object” to begin adding a business object

-3. The first Business Object you will create will contain information about what products are available for managers/franchisees to order for their stores; we'll use the name "Product" to keep things simple.
+*  The first Business Object you will create will contain information about what products are available for managers/franchisees to order for their stores; we'll use the name "Product" to keep things simple.

     Set the business object name to “Product” as shown here and click the Checkmark ![](./media/image24.png) when ready to continue.

     ![](./media/image25.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.3 – New Business Object<br/>

-4. The Business Object page allows you to create Fields and manage your Business Object.
+*  The Business Object page allows you to create Fields and manage your Business Object.
 Note that some fields have been defined automatically, this is normal.
 The “id” field is treated as a key and will be used to access items in the business object